Search

 • Where a dropped kerb is directly opposite on the other side of the road

-The ban applies to all roads or pavements accessible to the public, regardless of ownership, but not private driveways or paths serving a single property.
+This ban applies to any road or pavement accessible to the public, but not private driveways or paths serving a single property.

 Exemptions